 4. Southern Hospitality In Palestine, Texas

 My daughters and I fell in love with the people in Palestine.
 The staff at the Palestine Visitor Center are friendly and pleasant and provide you with the maps and tools you will need to enjoy Palestine to the fullest!

 The Ranch At Walston Springs

 Since Palestine has a variety of charming BnB in restored Victorian homes, we decided to stay at The Ranch at Walston Springs, an enchanting 1891 escape in the woods, where we felt spoiled with the best of attention.

 Historic Redlands Hotel

 If you want to stay in town, the Historic Redlands Hotel is ideal.
-Jean Mollard graciously offered to tour this elegant hotel, built-in 1914, which she has owned for over 40 years.
+Jean Mollard graciously offered to tour this elegant hotel, built in 1914, which she has owned for over 40 years.
 The Redlands Hotel has a restaurant, an art gallery, and a boutique!
-The Redlands Hotel is one of the only railway hotels and features a perfect mixture of modern and antique decor.
+The Redlands Hotel is one of the only railway hotels with a perfect mixture of modern and antique decor.

 5. Unique Shopping Experiences

 Our first stop was Braly’s Hardware Store, where they had everything from house paint to porch swings.
 The rumors about Braly’s being “the coolest hardware store on the planet” are confirmed.

 The Palestine Main Street District is fabulous for a leisurely walk with the family.
 You can explore little antique shops and boutiques like Over Yonder Crafts, Broken Boutique, Duncan Depot, and Wells Creek Crossing, which offer exquisite treasures and vintage finds.
 And don’t forget Old Town Palestine.
 There are wonderful places there too to shop.